Luftare/shadow/README.md

 - limit shadow update to visible portion of screen
 - gun shot damage is determined by how close to the center of the cell is clicked
 - dead players will be able to see the whole game field without shadow to observe other players
+- server test scored hits and does not apply shots from already dead players

 ## Done